Your semester at WU from start to finish

 Copy or scan of train, bus or plane tickets to proof your date of entry and departure (relevant for students who make use of a visa-free stay of 90 days or less).

 Start your semester at WU

 Get the formalities out of the way

-At the mandatory Welcome Session at the beginning of your stay you will complete the enrollment process and get your student ID card.
+At the mandatory welcome days at the beginning of your stay, you will complete the enrollment process and get your student ID card.

-Please note: If you signed up for the Orientation and Cultural Program and/or the pre-semester German language course, please come to the first Welcome Session.
-All other students are required to attend the second Welcome Session (see dates and deadlines).
+Please note: If you signed up for the Orientation and Cultural Program and/or the pre-semester German language course, please come to the first session of welcome days.
+All other students are required to attend the second date (see dates and deadlines).

-If you need any signatures or documents (e.g. Learning Agreement, Confirmation of Stay for Erasmus+ students) from your regional coordinators at WU, drop by the International Office during our coordinators' consultation hours as soon as you arrive, to get all paperwork out of the way.
+If you need any signatures or documents (e.g. Learning Agreement, Confirmation of Stay for Erasmus+ students) from your regional coordinators at WU, get in contact via email / phone or come by the International Office during our opening hours.

 Open a student bank account

 Once you have completed the enrollment process and have registered your residence in Vienna, you will be able to open an Austrian bank account.
 Student bank accounts, also available for exchange students, can be opened at almost any bank and are generally free of charge.
-You usually need the following documents to open a student bank account:
+Usually, you need the following documents to open a student bank account:

 WU student ID card